Sunday, 2 March 2025

 Should I use the pump or the tap to transfer my wort to my fermenter?

 You can use either - personally I use the pump as I can hold the silicone tube connected to the recirculation arm high above the fermenter opening to cause more splashing/bubbles to help introduce more oxygen into the wort prior to fermentation.
-You could achieve the same by using the tap if the Brewzilla is located higher than the fermenter - eg. on a bench/tabletop but this may require lifting the Brewzilla which can be heavy when full!
+You could achieve the same by using the tap if the BrewZilla is located higher than the fermenter - eg. on a bench/tabletop but this may require lifting the BrewZilla which can be heavy when full!

 What is the fine mesh bottom screen used for?
 Should I use it?